heelandy/Fster-App/APP_BLUEPRINT.md

    (`tenant.orgId = …`) is set **only on approval**; the owner can **revoke** later, instantly cutting the org's access (queries are org-scoped).
 Never set the FK directly from an org-side action — that would expose private data without consent.

+   **Verification gate (gate acquisition, not sign-up):** when "anyone can register an org", gate the org from ACQUIRING tenants until a platform admin verifies it's a real, legitimate organization.
+Carry a `verificationStatus` enum (UNVERIFIED→PENDING→VERIFIED/REJECTED) on the org + a `requireVerifiedOrg(ctx)` check on the acquisition routes (request oversight / create tenant / place a record).
+An unverified org can still sign in, brand itself, and invite staff.
+Capture legitimacy details at a dedicated org sign-up, run **free deterministic checks** (format/enum/whitelist validations — e.g. a valid jurisdiction, ID-number format) plus an **optional env-gated external-provider hook** (no-op unless configured — keeps it free and secret-less by default), and surface everything in an **admin review queue** for the human approve/reject decision (record an audit event + a reviewer note the org sees so it can fix and resubmit).

 **Per-request caching:** wrap `requireUser()` and the tenant/org resolvers in React's `cache()` — via a tiny `requestCache` helper that falls back to identity outside the RSC